harperreed/effigy.im/README.md

 If an ENS avatar is available for the provided Ethereum address or ENS name, effigy.im will redirect to the avatar URL. 🌠

+### Rate Limiting

+To prevent abuse, the API is rate-limited.
+Each IP address is allowed up to 100 requests per 15 minutes.
+The rate limiting middleware automatically adds the following headers to the responses:

+- `X-RateLimit-Limit`: The maximum number of requests that the client is allowed to make in the current window.
+- `X-RateLimit-Remaining`: The number of requests remaining in the current window.
+- `X-RateLimit-Reset`: The time at which the current rate limit window resets.

 ## Repository Structure 📂

 The repository is organized as follows: